Narciso J. Alegre: Entrepreneurship

 In his later years Alegre embarked on activities to serve his country outside of politics.
 In 1947, Col. Andres Soriano offered Alegre to join the Philippine Broadcasting Service which later was to merge with the Manila Broadcasting Company.
 Being a Bicolano, he was a member of the Bicol Association and the Escolta Walking Corp., a breakfast club of Manila's business leaders.
 In 1953, he organized his own firm, Sargent's Philippines, which engaged in farm products and pesticides, and was granted a diploma as an entomologist by the Division of Entomology of the Philippine Department of Agriculture.
-Narciso J. Alegre pursued his business activities until his passing in 1980, and was survived by his four children.
+Alegre pursued his business activities until his passing in 1980, and was survived by his four children.